 At a May 2014 compliance inspection it was revealed that Johnson’s was compounding preservative –free sterile cyclosporine ophthalmic preparations with BUD of 14 days consistent with low risk compounds instead of 3 days as required by <797> for high –risk CSPs.
 Johnson’s revised their designation for ophthalmic CSP as high risk preparations dispensed in single use droppers with a BUD of 3 days under refrigeration.

-ACTION: Motion by W. COX, seconded by M. GODEK, and voted unanimously to close the staff assignment with no discipline warranted becuse remediation complete.
+ACTION: Motion by W. COX, seconded by M. GODEK, and voted unanimously to close the staff assignment with no discipline warranted because remediation complete.

 TOPIC IX